CBD for proctitis

 Antibiotics or antiviral agents |

-In case of infectious cause (e.g., Ciprofloxacin, Aciclovir) |
+In infectious causes (e.g., ciprofloxacin, aciclovir) |

-Pathogen Control |
+Pathogen control |

 |